Hevensh/HvsPredictor/README.md

 # HvsPredictor
-use FFT-Triangle to forecast the single column data
+use a specified loss to forecast the single column data test by Hevensh